doucoureb/berea-college-csc-226.github.io/index.md

     - Questions over [A07: Its in Your Genes](https://docs.google.com/document/d/1BW9lat8C29P4sOOiRy8Oz4rsUrpfOeecJSNioSPh1E8/edit?usp=sharing)
     - Continue [T07: Mad Libs](https://docs.google.com/document/d/1SmMwTECpE4INiWPyjdFgv1eV1ReSiTZZ2-79jiC1WzE/edit?usp=sharing)
   - **After class**:
-    - Read Chapter 12: Dictionaries (link coming soon) in preparation for a reading quiz next time.
+    - Read [Chapter 12: Dictionaries](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=81162) in preparation for a reading quiz next time.
 Be sure you are logged in to the book when reading, and do all activities to get credit.

 ## Day 23: Monday, October 11, 2021
   - **In class**: